outrank your competition

 Targeting TOFU keywords, in contrast, aren’t designed to bring direct conversions but will deliver traffic and help build up your brand awareness and trustworthiness.

-Write fantastic landing pages
+Write landing pages that resonate

 A landing page is a web page dedicated to a specific offering you sell.
 It explains the value and prompts your visitors to take action – sign up for a webinar, book a demo, download a template, book a call, you name it.